 Dairy processors in South Australia are required to comply with Standard 4.2.4 of the Food Standards Code.
 Export registered premises are required to comply with the Export Control (Milk and Milk Products) Orders 2005.

 All new dairy processors must have approved premises and implement HACCP (Hazard Analysis Critical Control Point) based food safety programs.
 Existing processors must maintain their HACCP-based programs and appropriate records.
-New dairy processors are issued a probationary accreditation for up to six months and receive full accreditation once their HACCP-based program has been implemented and satisfactorily audited and end product test results are satisfactory.

 The monthly accreditation fee for 2017/18 for large scale dairy processors (receiving 1,000,000 litres of milk or more per annum) is 0.0640 cents per litre.